 Risotto alla Milanese

-Rice was called the "treasure of swamps" because it grows on marshy lands.
+Rice was called the treasure of swamps, since it grows on marshy lands.
 In the West, there are very few rice rituals, such as throwing it to newlyweds.
-Instead, as a food, rice is used in a great many ways, from salads to appetizers, from "risotti" with meat or seafood to delicious snacks.
+Instead, as a food, rice is used in a great many ways, from salads to appetizers, from risotti with meat or seafood to delicious snacks.

 The risotto recipe was finally born in 1829, when chef Felice Luraschi described in detail.
 His recipe included coded 3 basic steps: roasting the rice with butter and onion, then cooking adding the broth little by little, and the final mixing to serve it soft.

 Among them there was one known for his extraordinary ability in measuring out colors.
 His secret was adding a pinch of saffron to the ready dough.
 And because of his habit, he was known with the nickname of "Saffron".
 Mastro Valerio was not unaware of this trick of his most promising disciple, but always pretended to know nothing, though he used to tease him saying he would eventually put saffron in the risotto as well!